-Students are encouraged to pursue internship opportunities in their major field during their junior and senior years.
-The College has a designated internship advisor in each department, a graduate student coordinator, and a faculty internship director.
-Credit is granted for business electives only with the prior approval of the major department, and all internships include a required academic component.
-Only three hours of credit apply toward graduation.
+Students are encouraged to pursue internship opportunities in their major field of study during their junior and senior years.
+The College has a large network of companies where students can learn more about their chosen careers and various jobs available to them upon graduation.
+Resources available to students seeking internships include a designated internship advisor for each major area of study within the college, a graduate student internship coordinator, and a faculty internship director.
+Credit for internships is granted as business electives only with the prior approval of the major department's internship advisor and the college's internship director.
+All internships include a required academic component and a minimum number of work hours.
+Only three hours of credit for internships apply toward the student's degree program.
 Students must have a minimum adjusted grade point average of 2.5 to participate in an internship.